A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Comparison with Experiment

 \subsection{$J/\psi$ nuclear modification factor}

-One of the most interesting observables is the nuclear modification factor, $R_{AA}$, Eq. \ref{eq:RAA}.
+One of the most interesting observables is the nuclear modification factor, $R_{AA}$, eq.~\ref{eq:RAA}.
 Its deviation from unity shows how the $p_T$ spectra are modified by nuclear effects.
 With the proton reference spectrum discussed in subsection 5.A we present the results of our model in comparison with the ALICE data \cite{ALICE:2019nrq} in Fig. \ref{Fig:primordialinst} for PbPb collisions at $\sqrt{s} = 5.02\ {\rm TeV} $.
-The ALICE data present the results for inclusive \J whereas we calculate only the directly produced \J. B meson decay as well as the decay of excited states, like the $\psi'$ and $\chi$, contribute to the experimental \J distribution and therefore the comparison between our results and the data has to be made with caution.
+The ALICE data present the results for inclusive \J whereas we calculate only the directly produced \J. B meson decay as well as the decay of excited states, like the $\psi'$ and $\chi$, contribute to the experimental \J distribution and therefore the comparison between our results and the data has to be taken with caution.
 Fig. \ref{Fig:primordialinst} shows $R_{AA}(p_T) $, on top for central ([0-20\%]) on bottom for mid central [20-40\%] collisions.
-Our results are presented as red lines, the ALICE data as black points.
-In the top figure we display as well the $R_{AA}$ values, which we obtain for the different combinations of switching on/off the $c\bar c$ potential and the collision of the heavy quarks with the QGP partons.
+Our results for the full model are presented as red lines, the ALICE data as black points.
+In the top figure we display as well the $R_{AA}$ values, which we obtain for the different combinations of switching on/off the $c\bar c$ potential and the collisions of the heavy quarks with the QGP partons.
+This exhibits the important role of the combined action of the $c\bar{c}$ potential and the collisions with the QGP partons for building up strong correlations.
 We see that our results, as the experimental data, show an enhancement at small $p_T$.
-For large $p_T$ $R_{AA}$ decreases in the calculations as in the data.
-We recall that in our relativistic trajectory calculation we include only the first order (in $\gamma$-1) correction.
+For large $p_T$ $R_{AA}$ decreases but more in the calculations than in the data.
+The possible origins of this disagreement we discussed above.

-It is remarkable that we obtain in AA collisions a $R_{AA}<1$.
+It is remarkable that we obtain \JA{at low $p_T$} a $R_{AA}$ close to 1.
 As explained in the last section, in AA collisions we have off-diagonal contributions which dominate the primordial multiplicity (see \cite{Song:2017phm}), so naively one would expect a strong enhancement.
-The reason for the suppression is that in AA collisions the \J are created later (when $T< T_{\rm diss}$), where the average distance between $c$ and $\bar c$ is larger and therefore the overlap with the Wigner density is smaller.
-Despite collisions and $c \bar c$ potential, which enhance the yield, this overcompensates the primordial enhancement.
+The reason that this enhancement practically disappears is that in AA collisions the \J are created later (when $T< T_{\rm diss}$), where the average distance between $c$ and $\bar c$ is larger and therefore the overlap with the \J Wigner density is smaller.
+Despite collisions and $c \bar c$ potential, which enhance the yield, this almost compensates the primordial enhancement.